EstebanForge/codex-hub/codex-hub/protocols/protocol-memory-init.md

 - `memory init`

 ## Protocol Action
-Read the entire `./codex-hub/memory-logs/` and `./codex-hub/docs/` folders and all files inside those folders..
+Read the entire `./codex-hub/memory-logs/` folder and all files inside those folders..

 Newer memory logs should over-ride anything mentioned in older ones.
 If an old log says "do XYZ like this", but a newer log says "do XYZ like this", newer log must have precedence.